green-fox-academy/raptor-syllabus/module-03/m03d2-arrays-collections-functions/README.md

 # Module 03: Day 2 - Array, Functions and Debugging & Exceptions
-Expanding for the the primitive datatypes, computers also work with lists of data; one of the most basic is the *arrays*.
-Arrays offer a way to process a list of items, applying the same rules; and collecting a series of results for reporting.
+Expanding from the the primitive datatypes, computers also work with lists of data; one of the most basic is the *array*.
+An array offers a way to process a list of items, apply rules repeatedly and collect a series of results.
-Additionally, as we are now conversant with the basic data types and flow, we introduce some tools so that we can watch what is happening when a program runs, find where a program does the __bad__ thing (that is to say, *goes awry*) and instruct it on how to handle exceptions.
+As students are now conversant with the basic data types and flow, we introduce some tools so that we can watch what is happening when a program runs and find where a program does the __bad__ thing (that is to say, *goes awry*).
 Also, we show how we can extend the environment with features developed by others (i.e. libraries).

 ## Objectives